yasindevops/Project104-Roman-numerals-conventor/README.md

    - User should face first with `index.html` when web app started.

-   - User input should be taken via `index.html` using http post method
+   - User input should be taken via `index.html` using http post method.

    - If user input is not valid, user should be warned using the `index.html` with template formatting.